Some-guy-is-here/Dylan-2025/index.md

 </script>

 My journey starts here.
 Ooga booga.
-Silly little bit of coding and tomfoolery.
-Dylan Cheadle
+Silly little bit of coding and tomfoolery. 🤫🧏
 ### markdown samples
 using markdown from index.md, we are learning markdown.